Seeking Atlantic City’s Borgata, Waze Users Wind Up Stranded in Central Jersey Wildlife Area, Police Say

 What to Know

-- Jackson Township Police are warning Waze users of an ad that has the Atlantic City resort pinned in a wildlife area.
+- Jackson Township Police are warning Waze users of an ad that had the Atlantic City resort pinned in a wildlife area.

-- Police have seen a "tremendous increase" in disabled motorists in the Colliers Mills Wildlife Management Area.
+- Police reported a "tremendous increase" in disabled motorists in the Colliers Mills Wildlife Management Area.
 The drivers were following Waze from North Jersey or New York, police say.

 - Drivers are urged to use cation when following a location listed in an ad.